Nivl/go-rest-tools/router/params/README.md

 ## Default value

 Use `default:"my_value"` to set a default value.
-The default value will be use if nothing is found in the payload or if the provided value is an empty string.
+The default value will be used if nothing is found in the payload or if the provided value is an empty string.

+## Enum values

+You can set a comma separated list of valid values using `enum:"value1,value2,value3"`.
+Empty and nil values are accepted.

 ## Maxlen of a string